Green Aare Walk

 “More space for fewer animals” is the slogan of Bern Animal Park, Dählhölzli.
 And they mean it.
 Bern’s beloved animal park is very spacious, and about half of it can be visited freely.
 The feeding of the seals the petting zoo, and the two large playgrounds are some of the most popular features.
 Even on rainy days, the park is well worth a visit: the vivarium with its reptiles, insects, fish, and monkeys offers plenty to discover.
 Our tip: the Dählhölzli restaurant serves a hearty Sunday breakfast, which is free for children under the age of five – and there’s obviously a fun kids’ corner, too.

 Discovering Bern’s local mountain

-On the Gurten (or “Güsche”, as the locals call it), families can find everything they need for a little adventure near the city: a spectacular ride on the funicular, a large outdoor playground (with a train!), and a family-friendly restaurant.
+On the Gurten, families can find everything they need for a little outdoor adventure not far from the city: a spectacular ride on the funicular, a large outdoor playground (with a train!), and a family-friendly restaurant.
 Before heading up, however, we recommend you visit the Gurten website to see if the hugely popular miniature train runs on that day.
-But even if it doesn’t: thanks to the ball path and the playground, little lake Gurten and the small cars ("Kids Cars"), the toboggan run and the observation tower, there's plenty to see and experience on Bern's local mountain.
-If you feel like having a snack and refuelling, head over to the self-service restaurant.
-It has a playroom for the kids, allowing the grown-ups a quick coffee break on the terrace.
+But even if it doesn’t: thanks to the ball path, the playground, little “Lake Gurten”, the "Kids Cars", the toboggan run and the observation tower, there’s plenty to see and experience on Bern’s local mountain.
+And if you get hungry from all the playing and running around, just head over to the family-friendly self-service restaurant.

 Onward and upward